List of Legends of Tomorrow characters: Gideon

 Gideon (voiced and portrayed by Amy Louise Pemberton; seasons 1–7) is the artificial intelligence of the timeship Waverider.
 Pemberton portrays the physical representation of the character in the season two episode "Land of the Lost", the season three episode "Here I Go Again", the season four episode "Legends of To-Meow-Meow", and throughout the majority of the seventh season.

-In the first and second season of the series, Legends of Tomorrow, Gideon does not have much of an active role more staying on the sidelines providing exposition.
+In the first and second season of the series, Legends of Tomorrow, Gideon does not play an active role, staying on the sidelines to provide exposition.
 Her character is the artificial intelligence operating the Waverider.
-Starting in the second season Gideon takes more of an active role.
-In the episode "Land of the Lost" Gideon appears inside of Rip Hunter's mind, here it is implied that there is a romantic relationship between the two.
+Starting in the second season, Gideon takes a more active role.
+In the episode "Land of the Lost" Gideon appears inside of Rip Hunter's mind; here it is implied that there is a romantic relationship between them.
 In the season three episode "Here I Go Again" she puts Zari Tomaz in a time loop.
 This convinces Zari to stay with the Legends.

-In the fifth season episode "Swan Thong", Gideon was temporary removed from the Waverider and converted into the Loom of Fate.
-She is then reverted to her stand form in the Waverider by Zari Tarazi, Zari Tomaz, and Behrad Tarazi.
+In the fifth season episode "Swan Thong", Gideon was temporarily removed from the Waverider and converted into the Loom of Fate.
+She is reverted to her standard form in the Waverider by Zari Tarazi, Zari Tomaz, and Behrad Tarazi.

-In the sixth season, Gideon did her usual job as the Legends searched for Sara Lance.
-She eventually located Spooner Cruz.
+In the sixth season, Gideon located Spooner Cruz while the Legends searched for Sara Lance.
 Ava Sharpe removes Gideon from the Waverider.
 She is then installed into a television in John Constantine's house.

 In the seventh season, the Waverider is destroyed, seemingly killing Gideon.
 However, Gideon is accidentally revived as a human and modified to interact with the Legends.
 Gideon becomes a proper member of the Legends and assists them with missions.
 Amidst the events, she starts a romance with Gary Green.
 Later Gideon convinces AI Gideon to not kill the Legends and instead let them retire.
 In exchange, Gideon would become the new time captain, and Computer Gideon would serve as her AI.
 Ultimately in the final mission with the Legends, the team along with Gideon is arrested by the Time Police for breaking the timeline.

-An alternate version of the character appears in The Flash (voiced by Morena Baccarin) which is the artificial intelligence created by a future version of Barry Allen, which later comes into Eobard Thawne's possession.
+An alternate version of the character appears in The Flash (voiced by Morena Baccarin) as an artificial intelligence created by a future version of Barry Allen, later possessed by Eobard Thawne.

-A second alternate iteration appears during the crossover event Crisis on Earth-X. The Earth-X equivalent is the artificial intelligence aboard the Nazi's own Waverider ship this version is voiced by Susanna Thompson.
+A second alternate iteration appears during the crossover event Crisis on Earth-X. The Earth-X equivalent is the artificial intelligence aboard the Nazi's Waverider (voiced by Susanna Thompson).